msavva/pigraphs/README.md

 See the [Command Overview wiki](../../wiki/Command-Overview) for an overview of the UI and a description of the available commands for synthesizing interaction snapshots.

+We provide a set of pre-trained models in the [learned-models.cached.zip](../../releases/download/v1.0/learned-models.cached.zip) archive.
+After downloading, extract to the repository root.
+To compile and run, you will need to download external dependencies package from [mLibExternal.zip](../../releases/download/v1.0/mLibExternal.zip) and also extract them to the repository root.

 # Compiling

 Compiles with Visual Studio 2013.
 Main solution file is `pigraphs.sln`.
 Make sure working directory of project configurations is set to `$(SolutionDir)bin\$(Configuration)`.
 You may need to copy missing dlls to the working directory path.